John Owen's Adventure, Inc.

 The MoJoe Marathon raised more than $6000 and had 98 runners!
 Most notably was St. Albert’s 3rd grader, Alicia Szczesniak, who brought in over $1000 in pledges on her own.
 Alicia even had pledges from other young children who really stepped up when asked.
 After hearing about the MoJoe Marathon, Alicia says she felt compelled to help John Owen.

-“I wanted to help my schoolmate feel better and stop his disease and I wanted to spend time outside with my dad,"
+“I wanted to help my schoolmate feel better and stop his disease and I wanted to spend time outside with my dad," she said.

 Joe Vasil, MoJo Marathon, Oct 2011